kylievo/course-dbt/greenery/week_4_readme.md

 #### Part 3: Reflection questions

 3A.
-We're been using dbt at our company.
+We've been using dbt at our company.
 I would recommend to my team to review model layers and re-organize everything as needed.
-We built large/complex models already but naming convention and model structure are not very clean.
+We built large/complex models already but the naming convention and model structures are not very clean.
 We don't have very good tests either that we need to add/improve.